 - Level 6: Advanced concepts and practice (includes Final Year Project)

 - Specialisation and job role behaviours aligned to IEng (year 3)

 The apprenticeship runs over a minimum of three to three and a half years and incorporates a part-time day-release honours degree (other study modes negotiable) with on-campus teaching at the University and online delivery through University of Derby Online Learning (UDOL).

-All programmes include two induction modules, one at Level 4 - Working and Learning: Higher Education in the Workplace (Engineering and Technology) and one at Level 6 – Working and Learning: Developing Learning Agility (Engineering and Technology).
-Students would expect to attend the University on a day-release basis for 28 days each year or by other study methods if negotiated with an employer.
+All apprenticeships include two induction modules, one at Level 4 - Working and Learning: Higher Education in the Workplace (Engineering and Technology) and one at Level 6 – Working and Learning: Developing Learning Agility (Engineering and Technology).
+Apprentices would expect to attend the University on a day-release basis for 28 days each year or by other study methods if negotiated with an employer.